Gender inequality in India: Global rankings of India

 India's Global Rank on various Gender Inequality Indices.
 These indices are controversial.

 Various groups have ranked gender inequalities around the world.
 For example, the World Economic Forum publishes a Global Gender Gap Index score for each nation every year.
 The index focuses not on empowerment of women, but on the relative gap between men and women in four fundamental categories – economic participation, educational attainment, health and survival, and political empowerment.
 It includes measures such as estimated sex-selective abortion, number of years the nation had a female head of state, female to male literacy rate, estimated income ratio of female to male in the nation, and several other relative gender statistic measures.
 It does not include factors such as crime rates against women versus men, domestic violence, honor killings or such factors.
 Where data is unavailable or difficult to collect, World Economic Forum uses old data or makes a best estimate to calculate the nation's Global Gap Index (GGI).
+In 2023, India recorded a value of 0.403 out of 0.900 on the UNDP Gender Inequality Index, an improvement from 0.427 in the previous year.

 According to the Global Gender Gap Report released by the World Economic Forum (WEF) in 2011, India was ranked 113 on the Gender Gap Index (GGI) among 135 countries polled.
 Since then, India has improved its rankings on the World Economic Forum's Gender Gap Index (GGI) to 105/136 in 2013.
 When broken down into components of the GGI, India performs well on political empowerment but is scored to be as bad as China on sex-selective abortion.
 India also scores poorly on overall female to male literacy and health rankings.
 India with a 2013 ranking of 101 had an overall score of 0.6551, while Iceland, the nation that topped the list, had an overall score of 0.8731 (no gender gap would yield a score of 1.0).

 Alternate measures include OECD's Social Institutions Gender Index (SIGI), which ranked India at 56th out of 86 in 2012, which was an improvement from its 2009 rank of 96th out of 102.
 The SIGI is a measure of discriminatory social institutions that are drivers of inequalities, rather than the unequal outcomes themselves.
 Similarly, UNDP has published the Gender Inequality Index and ranked India at 132 out of 148 countries.